Travel to Raja Ampat on a Budget (of €30 a day!)

 Boats from Sorong Harbour (Pelabuhan Rakyat) run every day to Waisai at 9am and at 2pm.
 The crossing costs 125,000 IDR (about €7.70) and takes about 2 hours.
 If your hotel in Sorong is located far from the harbour and is not within walking distance, you can stop an angkot on the street for 5,000 IDR/ride (about €0.30).
 The angkot will stop you in the main road, about 10 minutes’ walk from the harbour.

-Flights from Sorong also run to Waisai’s Marinda Airport and can be booked here, but we found the ferry service to be very convenient and the most affordable means of transport if you’re traveling to Raja Ampat on a budget.
+Flights from Sorong also run to Waisai’s Marinda Airport and can be booked here, but we found the ferry service to be very convenient and the most affordable means of transport for travel to Raja Ampat on a budget.

-Your next move and expense is the boat transfer to your accommodation.
+Your next move and expense for travel to Raja Ampat is the boat transfer to your accommodation.
 Different islands on Raja Ampat are home to several accommodation options and each homestay and resort can arrange for your pick-up in Waisai.

 Transfers are typically expensive, with costs starting from around IDR 500,000 (around €31) per boat, for a one-way transfer which may be shared by all passengers (if any), and depends on the location of your homestay.
 Costs can go up to IDR 6,000,000 (about €370) per transfer depending on how remote the island you are staying on is!
 Boats can typically carry up to around 6 persons so it would make a lot of sense if you could share this cost with other visitors to the islands if you are planning to travel to Raja Ampat on a budget.